 - Block Light Position: A small white block appears next to the piece queue.
 Likely the light source.

-- Insert: Make the block flip to left
+- Insert: Make the block flip to the left.

-- PageUp: Make the block flip to right
+- PageUp: Make the block flip to the right.

 - Fly Cam: Changes camera position.